knif147/redux-form-validation-with-fieldarray/README.md

 You can write your custom functions. <br />
 You can access to another values from a field. <br />
 Note: if you want pass a function, your function should return an array. <br />
-We have two validations example.
+We have two validations example:

 ```js